learn-co-curriculum/github-repo-list-swift/README.md

 First you need to get a client id and client secret, by creating an app in your Github preferences.
 That may sound intimidating, but ultimately it's just a bit of bookkeeping.
 You can make one of those [here](https://github.com/settings/applications/new).
 Don't worry about the details too much -- it's just a formality.
 Once you do that, you'll have a client ID and secret which you can use in the URL for API requests.
 You can read the details on specifying those keys in Github's general API documentation [here](https://developer.github.com/v3/versions/).

 Your client secret and ID should be kept private - we don't want other people to be able to use them!
 If you just put them directly in the URL you use for your API call, they'll be pushed onto Github and other people will be able to see them.
 To step around this, you can  create a file for your secrets that won't be tracked by Git.
-Instead of choosing 'Cocoa Touch Class' on the new file window, just create a Swift file called `Secrets`.
+Instead of choosing 'Cocoa Touch Class' on the new file window, just create an empty Swift file called `Secrets`.
 Next, create constants for both your client ID and secret in `Secrets.swift`.
 You'll then be able to reference and use those constants in your URL when you write the function to talk to the API later on in the lab.
 Finally, open the `.gitignore` file from the root directory of your project, add `Secrets.swift` at the end of the file, then save and close it.
 Your client ID and secret will now actually be secret!

 With your client ID and secret in hand, you can construct the URL for the list of all repositories: